Off-road racing: Short course racing

 Short course off-road racing is held on a circuit of less than five miles (such as Crandon International Off-Road Raceway).
-The races involves left and right turns of various radii, jumps, and occasional washboard runs and gravel pits.
+The races involve left and right turns of various radii, jumps, and occasional washboard runs and gravel pits.
 Another format made popular by the Mickey Thompson Entertainment Group was called stadium racing, where off-road racing vehicles were used in a temporary off-road racetrack constructed inside a stadium.
 The U.S. Off Road Championship Series was held by Pace Motorsports in the late 90s and shown on TNN Motor Madness.
 In 2012, Robby Gordon created the Stadium Super Trucks, an offshoot of the Micky Thompson Entertainment Group; after racing primarily in stadiums and off-road courses during its inaugural season in 2013, the series has since placed more emphasis on asphalt tracks like street circuits and road courses.

 A simpler, shorter track format is popular at many county fairs, and is called Tough (or Tuff) Truck competition.
 These tracks are ordinarily much shorter and feature individual, timed runs.

 During the 2010s, there were two major organizations promoting short course off road racing in the United States.
 The TORC: The Off Road Championship, derived from series racing in the Midwestern United States, promoted races in Eastern, Midwestern, and some Western venues before cancelling all events in 2018.
 The Lucas Oil Off Road Racing Series (LOORRS) focused on promoting events mainly on the West Coast until its closure in 2020.
 Both series featured professional off-road drivers and race teams.

 There are also several grassroots organizations, one of the longest-tenured being the Mid America Off Road Association, which promotes short course off-road racing in Illinois, Indiana, and Ohio.

 Other formats

-The general idea of off-road racing can also extend to include Hillclimbing or any other form of racing that does not occur on a specified, paved track.
+The general idea of off-road racing can also extend to include hillclimbing or any other form of racing that does not occur on a specified, paved track.
 The Frozen Rush features off-road trophy trucks racing on snowy ski slopes.
 Among drivers, the Pikes Peak International Hill Climb is one of the oldest and most popular hillclimbs in the United States.